 Friday, May 16

-Lesson #1: Carefully follow your pack-down checklist and don’t simply rely on memory, especially if you are a newbie
+Lesson #1: Carefully follow your pack-down checklist.
+Don’t simply rely on memory, especially if you are a newbie

 We stopped at a Flying J truck stop to fill the tank with gas for the first time, only to discover the challenges of maneuvering such a large vehicle properly to get close enough to the pump for the hose to reach!
 After a couple of attempts, Marc finally mastered it (for that time anyway) and filled ‘er up, putting a good dent in our Discover card at the same time!